Miniatures

 Organisation

-Board game: Hero miniatures are sculpted with the collapsed Realm in mind.
-Each Hero a former force of might or influence.
-Now dusty, worn and weary traveling, slaying invaders, traitors and monsters.
-Yet, happy to meet & greet you in a non agressive relaxed pose.
-The Heroes that have miniatures has a (M) in the list.
+Board game: Hero miniatures are sculpted with the collapsed Realm in mind, representing former forces of might or influence.
+They are depicted as dusty, worn, and weary of travelling, slaying invaders, traitors, and monsters.
+However, they are presented in non-aggressive, relaxed poses and are happy to meet and greet you.
+Heroes that have miniatures available are indicated by an (M) in the list.

-I used Facebook to show the board game development progress Facebook – Board Game…
+I also use Facebook to showcase the progress of the board game development on the page: Facebook – Board Game…

 Miniature game: Miniatures are created with slight enhanced realism in mind.
 Where each miniature adhere to the figures own action of observation, skirmishing, charging, firing, meleeing, etc., But also their Unit and Army theme in mind.